-Erosion and sedimentation are natural phenomena that can be accelerated by human activities, with undesirable water quality consequences.
-Factors such as highly-erodible soils, unstable slopes, and high rainfall intensities are important factors in erosion and sedimentation.
-Construction activities, unpaved roads, abandoned clay pits, and agricultural and silvicultural practices lacking proper BMPs are common sources of sedimentation.
-Accelerated stream bank erosion caused by runoff associated with impervious surfaces can also be a significant source of sedimentation into receiving waters.
+Erosion and sedimentation are natural phenomena that can be accelerated by human activities, with resulting water quality impacts, including habitat smothering, elevated turbidity and suspended solids, and hydrologic impacts.
+Factors such as highly erodible soils, steep unstable slopes, and high rainfall intensities, are important factors in erosion and sedimentation (Reckendorf 1995).